On near optimal colorable graphs: The class of ( )-free graphs

 \section{The class of ($2P_1+P_3, K_4-e$)-free graphs}

-In this section, we give a proof of \cref{col-thm-2}, and it follows from a structure theorem for such a class of graphs (see \cref{main-thm-2}).
-First we prove some general structural properties of a ($2P_1+P_3$,\,$K_4-e$)-free graph that contains a $C_5$, and use them in the latter sections.
+In this section, we give a proof of \cref{col-thm-2}.
+First we give some important structural properties of ($2P_1+P_3, K_4-e$)-free graphs that contain a $C_5$ in \cref{genprop-3}, and use them to prove a structure theorem for the class of ($2P_1+P_3, K_4-e$)-free graphs in \cref{Sec:Struc-thm2}.
+Finally we prove \cref{col-thm-2} in \cref{col-2P1P3K4-e}.
+Throughout this section, unless otherwise stated, the arithmetic operations on indices are understood to be modulo $5$.